run-ai/docs/docs/cluster-installation/customized-installation.md

+# Customized installation

 This article explains the available configurations for customizing the Run:ai cluster installation.

 ## Helm chart values

 The Run:ai cluster installation can be customized to support your environment via Helm [values files](https://helm.sh/docs/chart_template_guide/values_files/) or [Helm install](https://helm.sh/docs/helm/helm_install/) flags.

 These configurations are saved in the runaiconfig Kubernetes object and can be edited post-installation as needed.
-For more information, see [Advanced Cluster Configurations](../../config/advanced-cluster-config.md).
+For more information, see [Advanced Cluster Configurations](../advanced-setup/advanced-cluster-configurations.md).

 ### Values